keolo/keolo/README.md

 ### Why Connect?

 Want to collaborate on tech driven startups?
+Let's connect on [LinkedIn](https://www.linkedin.com/in/keolo/).

 ---